Magnhild Folkvord

 Magnhild Folkvord (born 27 November 1945) is a Norwegian journalist and biographer.

 Background

-Folkvord is from Frol and is an older sister of Erling Folkvord.
+Folkvord is from Frol Municipality and is an older sister of Erling Folkvord.
 She moved to Oslo to take a cand.mag. degree at the University of Oslo, but as a member of the Workers' Communist Party she dropped out of the master's studies to self-proletarize.

 Work

 Folkvord was an ironworker at Jøtul for fourteen years.

 After resigning she eventually became a journalist in the former Workers' Communist Party newspaper Klassekampen in 1999.
 She worked there until 2015 and wrote political books.
 She also wrote a biography on Fredrikke Marie Qvam in 2013, leading to her resigning from the newspaper and writing more biographies, on Betzy Kjelsberg in 2015 and Magnhild Haalke in 2019.